 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-While aluminium is rust free, it still falls prey to staining and colour degradation.
+While aluminum is rust-free, it still falls prey to staining and color degradation.
 When left unattended, it can slowly turn into an unattractive shade of green-brown.
-Before your aluminium can reach that stage, there are a few cleaning tips that you can incorporate to keep the metal shining brighter than the sun.
+Before your aluminum looks like that, there are a few cleaning tips that you can incorporate to keep the metal shining bright as always.

-Aluminium cleaning options in ascending order of their harshness are
+Aluminum cleaning options in ascending order of their harshness are:

 - A simple wipe down with lukewarm water and a microfiber cloth.